-Candidates who solve case interview math in under 30 seconds get twice as many offers as those who take over a minute.
-Based on CaseStar data from 2,156 practice sessions with math components, speed is the single strongest predictor of overall case performance—more predictive than structure quality or communication scores.
+Candidates who consistently solve case interview math in under 30 seconds report higher offer rates than those who take over a minute.
+In our internal data from 2,156 CaseStar practice sessions with math components, math speed correlates strongly with case pass rate — though structure quality and communication also matter significantly.
+This is correlation, not proof of a single causal predictor.

 By CaseStar Team • January 2025 • 7 min read